polyverse/EnVisen/docs/entropy-index.md

     Ideally you would have a different offset for each gadget.
 This effectively makes predicting the location of one gadget impossible knowing the location of any other.
-Let us assign this a case of 100.
+Let us assign this a case (cwf: "case" looks like a typo, but I'm not sure what you meant) of 100.

     Let us scale this between 0-100 by computing number of offsets as a percentage of number of gadgets (which ensures us there were that many